 Phone First – Frequently Asked Questions

-• who are unwell and considering travelling to Antrim Area or Causeway Hospital Emergency Departments (EDs) or the Mid Ulster Hospital Minor Injuries Unit
+• who are unwell and considering travelling to Antrim Area or Causeway Hospital emergency departments or the Mid Ulster Hospital minor injuries unit

 • with an injury or illness which requires urgent treatment but is not immediately life threatening.